doctore/Spring5Microservices/README.md

 ### gateway-server

 Using Zuul, this is the gateway implementation used by the other microservices included in this proof of concept.

+### authorization-service

+Based on JWT token, this module was created to centralize the management of authentication/authorization functionalities.
+The technologies used are the following ones:

+* **Hibernate** as ORM to deal with the PostgreSQL database.
+* **JPA** for accessing, persisting, and managing data between Java objects and database.
+* **Lombok** to reduce the code development in entities and DTOs.
+* **MVC** a traditional Spring MVC Rest API to manage the authentication/authorization requests.

+In this subproject the layer's division is:

+* **repository** layer used to access to the database.
+* **service** containing the business logic.
+* **controller** REST Api using Spring MVC.

+On the other hand, there are other "important folders":

+* **configuration** with several classes used to manage several areas such: security, exception handlers, etc.
+* **model** to store the entities.
+* **dto** custom objects to contain specific data.
+* **util** to manage the JWT functionality.

 ### pizza-service